Azure/bicep-types-az/generated/notificationhubs/microsoft.notificationhubs/2014-09-01/types.md

 ## ResourceListKeys
 ### Properties
-* **primaryConnectionString**: string (ReadOnly): Gets or sets the primaryConnectionString of the created Namespace AuthorizationRule.
+* **primaryConnectionString**: string: Gets or sets the primaryConnectionString of the created Namespace AuthorizationRule.
-* **secondaryConnectionString**: string (ReadOnly): Gets or sets the secondaryConnectionString of the created Namespace AuthorizationRule
+* **secondaryConnectionString**: string: Gets or sets the secondaryConnectionString of the created Namespace AuthorizationRule

 ## ResourceListKeys
 ### Properties
-* **primaryConnectionString**: string (ReadOnly): Gets or sets the primaryConnectionString of the created Namespace AuthorizationRule.
+* **primaryConnectionString**: string: Gets or sets the primaryConnectionString of the created Namespace AuthorizationRule.
-* **secondaryConnectionString**: string (ReadOnly): Gets or sets the secondaryConnectionString of the created Namespace AuthorizationRule
+* **secondaryConnectionString**: string: Gets or sets the secondaryConnectionString of the created Namespace AuthorizationRule

 ## SharedAccessAuthorizationRuleProperties
 ### Properties